Motorola 68881: 68882

 The 68882 is an improved version of the 68881, with better pipelining, and eventually available at higher clock speeds.
 Its instruction set is exactly the same.
 Motorola claimed in some marketing literature that it executes some instructions 40% faster than a 68881 at the same clock speed; the typical performance improvement is more modest.

 The 68882 is pin compatible with the 68881 and can be used as a direct replacement in most systems.
 The most important software incompatibility is that the 68882 uses a larger FSAVE state frame, which affects UNIX and other preemptive multitasking OSes that had to be modified to allocate more space for it.

 Usage

 The 68881 or 68882 were used in the Sun Microsystems Sun-3 workstations, IBM RT PC workstations, Macintosh II family, NeXT Computer, X68000, Amiga 3000, Convergent Technologies MightyFrame, Atari Mega STE, TT, and Falcon.
-Some third-party Amiga and Atari products used the 68881 or 68882 as a memory-mapped peripheral to the 68000.
+Some third-party Amiga and Atari products, including the CMI PAMC-500, used the 68881 or 68882 as a memory-mapped peripheral to the 68000.